US Marshals identify perpetrator of infamous 1969 Ohio bank robbery | DW | 14.11.2021

 On his death bed this year, Randele told his family he was Theodore Conrad and what he had done in 1969 in Cleveland.
 They did not notify authorities following his confession.

-According to The New York Times, his widow Kathy Randele said in an interview Saturday, "We're still mourning his loss, and he was a wonderful dad and a fabulous father."
+According to The New York Times, his widow Kathy Randele said in an interview Saturday, "We're still mourning his loss, and he was a wonderful dad."
 She declined to comment further.

 Elliott said, "I feel bad for them because of a father-husband that they really never knew who he was, and also, you know, they are living under a fictitious name."